udacity/frontend-grading-engine/README.md

 ![wrong answer, right answer, error](images/wrong-right-error.png)

 Green tests with ✓ have passed, red tests with ✗ have failed and yellow tests with ?? have some kind of error.
-If there is an error, run `UdacityFEGradingEngine.debug()` from the console to see why the yellow tests are erring.
+If there is an error, run `UdacityFEGradingEngine.debug();` from the console to see why the yellow tests are erring.

 You can find an options page in chrome://extensions.
 Use the options page to see and modify the list of domains on which the extension will run.